-The functional safety assessment was performed to the SIL 3 requirements of IEC 61508:2010.
-A full IEC 61508 Safety Case was created using the exida Safety Case tool, which also was used as the primary audit tool.
+The functional safety assessment was performed to the requirements of IEC 61508:2010.
+A full IEC 61508 safety case was prepared using the exida SafetyCase tool as the primary audit tool.
 Hardware and software process requirements and all associated documentation were reviewed.
 Environmental test reports were reviewed.
-The user documentation and safety manual also were reviewed.
+The user documentation and safety manual were also reviewed.